andrevitormb/Newsletter/README.md

 ## Resumo
-👩‍💻 I made this project to train single page.
+👩‍💻 I made this project to train newsletter.

 🧠 I thought of creating a page publicize work on creating office environments